-After a nail-biting final against New Zealand, South Africa's Sevens side, the Springboks, have come out on top for this year's Glasgow Commonwealth games.
+After a nail-biting final against New Zealand, South Africa's Sevens side, the Springboks, came out on top for the 2014 Glasgow Commonwealth games.

 Forward player Cornal Hendricks could not be more proud of their final 17-12 victory and sees it as an honour.

 "Winning a gold medal means a lot to this team, it means a lot to this country," Cornal says.
 "I think it brought the guys closer, made the brotherhood stronger."

 Cornal had a slow start to the games against Trinidad and Tobago, but picked up the pace with three tries against Cook Islands.

 “All our talent comes from God”Cornal began his career in rugby union with the Boland Cavaliers, debuting in a game against the Free State Cheetahs in the 2008 Currie Cup Premier Division.
 He remained with them over the next five seasons.
 He was also a member of the S.A.
 Sevens team in the 2011-2012 and the 2012-2013 IRB Seven World Series.